Skip to main content

 This allows researchers to identify the specific brain regions that are directly targeted by that hormone.
 For example, a study might find that administering testosterone leads to increased activity in the prefrontal cortex, a brain region involved in decision-making and executive function.
 This would provide strong evidence for a direct effect of testosterone on this brain region.
 By using this approach with different hormones, researchers can build a detailed map of the brain’s hormonal sensitivity.

 Another approach is to use PET scans with radiolabeled ligands that bind to specific hormone receptors.
-This technique allows researchers to visualize the density and distribution of in the living brain.
+This technique allows researchers to visualize the density and distribution of hormone receptors in the living brain.
 For example, a PET scan could be used to show that individuals with a particular genetic variation have a lower density of androgen receptors in certain brain regions.

 This information could then be correlated with behavioral traits or cognitive performance to understand how receptor density influences hormonal effects.
 This level of detail allows for a much more refined understanding of direct hormonal action.